micahjsmith/website/content/blog/ballet-status-report.md

 The first part of the approach is based on finding ways to decompose the data science process into modular patches — standalone units of contribution — that can be intelligently combined, representing objects like "feature", "labeling function", or "prediction task definition".
 Prospective contributors work in parallel to write patches and submit them to an open-source repo where our framework provides functionality to identify and merge high-quality contributions and compose the accepted patches into a single product.

 The second part of the approach is meeting data scientists where they are — the notebook — as the primary IDE.
-After prototyping a new feature, say, within a notebook, using our interface a data scientist can transparently submit the code that defines that feature only as a pull request to the upstream project repo without bothering themselves with any git details.
+After prototyping a new feature, say, within a notebook, using our interface a data scientist can transparently submit the code that defines that feature as a pull request (PR) to the upstream project repo without bothering themselves with any git details.

 We instantiate these ideas in [Ballet](https://github.com/HDI-Project/ballet), a software framework for collaborative data science.
 It initially supports collaborative feature engineering on tabular data, which will be the focus of this post.
 But keep in mind that this is one instance of the ideas behind Ballet, and that they apply equally to other areas of data science, with a plugin to support data programming for document classification in development.